artemdudkin/pm2sd/README.md

 ## Troubleshooting

 If you've got `Failed to connect to D-Bus` that means you're trying to work under non-root user, which requires the systemd user service to be started (look at [this](./doc/d-bus-black-magic.md)).
-Or you switched to user by `su <user>` instead of ssh login.